 The venue has a large, ground floor Yoga hall and rooms for guests.
 Upstairs is an additional small hall and a dining room with a wrap-around balcony, which caters delicious vegetarian/vegan food.
 Both halls have stunning, panoramic views of the Australian bush.
 Accommodation consists of 5 rooms with ensuite and 2 single beds, and 12 rooms with 3 or 4 single beds and shared facilities.
 In addition you can enjoy a variety of tranquil outdoor spaces, including sunny terraces, organic gardens and a beautiful amphitheatre, perfect for bonfires.
 Camping rates are also available.
 There are also some fantastic beaches and scenic sites close by!

 EARLY BIRD PRICES:

-Early Bird pricing is available till November 30, 2019.
 The prices shown below are per person and inclusive of the full course fee (2 Prague school instructors), 3 or 4 nights accommodation, all meals and all early morning yoga classes.
 Prices are GST inclusive.
 All yoga props and mats are provided.

 PLEASE NOTE: Prague school fee of EU80 per person is not included.
-Please use the link the registration page to subscribe with the Prague School and pay the EU80 fee.
+Please use the link on the registration page to subscribe with the Prague School and pay the EU80 fee.